chef/chef-web-docs/chef_master/source/delivery_manage_secrets.rst

 * This code is used in the ``build-cookbook``
 * Secrets are managed at a project, organization and/or enterprise level
-* There are two mechanism to manage secrets in Chef Automate:
+* There are two mechanisms to manage secrets in Chef Automate:
   - Using encrypted data bag
   - Using chef vaults